AsyncAF/docdash/README.md

 ## Favicons

-Add favicons to your site in the `docdash.icons` property of your `jsdoc.conf.js` or `jsdoc.conf.json` file.
-I recommend this [favicon generator](https://realfavicongenerator.net/#) for an easy time.
+Add favicons to your site in the `docdash.icons` property.
+If you need to make some, I'd recommend this [favicon generator](https://realfavicongenerator.net/#) for an easy time.

 ```js
 // jsdoc.conf.js